wlonk/arcadia/rules/pbta_rules.md

 > There should be a distinction between exercising your authority to get
 > someone to do something, and using your relationship.

-When you try to convince someone of something, tell them what you want them to do, give them a reason, and roll Commanding.
+When you try to **convince someone of something**, tell them what you want them to do, give them a reason, and roll Commanding.
 For NPCs: on a 10+, they’ll go along with you, unless or until some fact or action betrays the reason you gave them.
 On a 7–9, they’ll go along with you, but they need some concrete assurance, corroboration, or evidence first.